Suspect In Fatal Shooting Of Portland Right-Wing Protester Killed By Law Enforcement

 Updated at 3 a.m.
 ET Thursday

-Just hours after an interview was posted online in which Michael Reinoehl took responsibility for the fatal shooting of Patriot Prayer supporter Aaron Danielson in Portland Aug.
-29, Reinoehl was killed by law enforcement officers as they attempted to arrest him in Olympia, Wash., according to the U.S. Marshals Service.
+Just hours after an interview was posted online in which Michael Reinoehl took responsibility for the fatal shooting Aug.
+29 of Patriot Prayer supporter Aaron Danielson in Portland, Reinoehl was killed by law enforcement officers as they attempted to arrest him in Olympia, Wash., according to the U.S. Marshals Service.

 In a statement, the U.S. Marshals Service said the Portland Police Bureau had issued an arrest warrant for Reinheohl Thursday on a charge of murder.
 Members of the U.S. Marshals Service Pacific Northwest Violent Offender Task Force "located Reinoehl in Olympia (Wash.) and attempted to peacefully arrest him.

 "Initial reports indicate the suspect produced a firearm, threatening the lives of law enforcement officers.
 Task force members responded to the threat and struck the suspect who was pronounced dead at the scene," according to the statement.
+The statement did not say whether Reinhoel had fired his weapon.

 According to The Olympian newspaper, Reinoehl was spotted as he left an apartment.
 The newspaper reports four officers from three different jurisdictions fired weapons at Reinoehl; witnesses said they heard 40 to 50 shots.